-UNT Housing is excited to welcome residents to campus this fall.
-We are utilizing CDC guidance for Shared or Congregate Housing and direction from University administration to identify strategies to maintain operations as well as a healthy living and working environment.
-We hope our residents will join us in making COVID-19 prevention a priority for throughout the 20/21 academic year.
+UNT Housing is utilizing CDC guidance for Shared or Congregate Housing and direction from University administration to identify strategies to maintain operations as well as a healthy living and working environment.
+We hope our residents will join us in making COVID-19 mitigation a priority.

-Student well-being and success reamin our highest priority.
-As we all have a responsibility to help minimize the spread of COVID-19 for ourselves and for each other, please utilize the CDC's best-practice strategies to protect yourself:
+Student well-being and success remain our highest priority.
+As we all have a responsibility to help slow the spread of COVID-19 for ourselves and for each other, please utilize the CDC's best-practice strategies to protect yourself: